-2. Participants will be encouraged not to touch anything they don’t need to.
-Doors from narthex to sanctuary will be left open before, during and after the service.
+Participants will be encouraged not to touch anything they don’t need to.
+Doors from Narthex to Sanctuary will be left open before, during and after the service.

-9. Offering plates will not be passed person-to-person but will be placed by each of the sanctuary exits and one in the narthex.
+Offering plates will not be passed person-to-person but will be placed by each of the sanctuary exits and one in the Narthex.

-Live-streaming is still a work-in progress but some improvements have been completed during our shut-down.
-We are still seeking persons to be trained.
+Live-streaming We are still seeking persons to be trained.

 SMU worship presentations will continue Wednesday eve and Thursday mornings.